Jeanj22/JC--Console-Finances/README.md

 JC Console-Finances produces a financial analysis of the following:
 - The total number of months included in the dataset.
-- The net total amount of Profit/Losses over the entire period.
+- The total amount of Profit/Losses over the entire period.
-- The average of the changes in Profit/Losses over the entire period.
+- The average of the change in Profit/Losses over the entire period.
 - The greatest increase in profits (date and amount) over the entire period.
 - The greatest decrease in losses (date and amount) over the entire period.